 Other Ways to Get Out of Jail

 - You will get put in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- The first step is that you must answer some questions, such as what is your legal name, home address, birth date and a contact person.
+- The first step is that you must answer some questions, such as what your legal name is, home address, birth date and a contact person.

 - They’ll also ask you about your mental and medical history.